SaishNaik/NotesForEveryOne/Coding/CrackingTheCodingInterviewSummary.md

 While a hash table can quickly look up whether a string is a valid word, it cannot tell us if a string is a prefix of any valid words.
 A trie can do this very quickly.A trie can check if a string is a valid prefix i n O ( K ) time, where K is the length of the string.

+## Graphs

+A tree is a connected graph without cycles.If there is a path between every pair of vertices,it is called a connected graph.

+Representation in 2 ways:

+Adjaceny List : Every vertex (or node] stores a list of adjacent vertices.An array (or a hash table) of lists (arrays, array lists, linked lists, etc.) can store the adjacency list Adjacency matrix is an NxN boolean matrix (where N is the number of nodes), where a true value at m a t r i x [ i ] [ j ] indicates an edge from node i to node j.
+In an undirected graph, an adjacency matrix will be symmetric.

+Graph Search

+DFS : In depth-first search (DFS), we start at the root (or another arbitrarily selected node) and explore each branch completely before moving on to the next branch.
+Pre-order and other forms of tree traversal are a form of DFS.
+The key difference is that when implementing this algorithm for a graph, we must check if the node has been visited.
+If we don't, we risk getting stuck in an infinite loop.

+BFS: In Breadth first search, we start at the root (or another arbitrarily selected node) and explore each neighbor before going on to any of their children.
+That is, we go wide (hence breadth-first search) before we go deep.
+Uses a queue.

+DFS is often preferred if we want to visit every node in the graph.
+But If we want to find the shortest path (or just any path) between two nodes, BFS is generally better.

+Bidirectional Search
+Bidirectional search is used to find the shortest path between a source and destination node.
+It operates by essentially running two simultaneous breadth-first searches, one from each node.
+When their searches collide, we have found a path.
+Time complexity : O(b^{d/2}).
+BFS would take O(b^d).

 ## Bits Manipulation